tinymce/tinymce-docs/get-started/first-steps.md

 keywords: tinymce script textarea
 ---

 Welcome to the tinymce documentation.
-In this first section we will be installing tinmce and providing some background on what it does.
+In this first section we will be installing TinyMCE and providing some background on what it does.

 We will start by getting a local editor up and running using our content delivery network(CDN).
 This should take about 5 minutes and is a good starting point for developers who are new to tinymce.